Raul932/AGHR-Fraud-Detection/README.md

 ---

-## 📈 Performance Tracking
+##  Performance Tracking
 This project uses **Langfuse** to monitor agent performance.
 Each run generates a unique Session ID, allowing for granular review of how the Meta-Reviewer arrived at a specific fraud verdict based on agent consensus.

 ---
-**Disclaimer:** This system was built for the Reply AI Agents Challenge and is optimized for the MirrorPay simulation dataset.
+**Disclaimer:** This system was built for the Reply AI Agents Challenge and is optimized for the simulation dataset.